 Most digital nomads in Tarifa work from cafes and stay for weeks or months at a time.

 There is a Facebook group called Tarifa Digital Nomads where you can find out more about Tarifa and connect with other digital nomads.

 Malaga is another city that’s often mentioned as having some of the best weather in the world.

-Malaga is a nice coastal city that’s significantly smaller than Valencia.
-It’s surrounded by popular coastal resorts and will definitely give you that summer vacation feeling if you go there in summer.
+It’s a nice coastal city that’s significantly smaller than Valencia.
+The city is surrounded by popular coastal resorts and will definitely give you that summer vacation feeling if you go there in summer.

 The digital nomad scene here is smaller, but you will find some fellow digital nomads and it’s a great base to explore the south of Spain from.